linknacro/Hangman-Together/README.md

 At the end of each game, the player can reset the game and choose game mode again.
 All the required instructions are provided in the game.

 ## How to Download and Play
-Go to my [newest release](https://github.com/linknacro/Hangman126/releases/tag/v1.0) under this repository and download Hangman126.zip.
+Go to my [newest release](https://github.com/linknacro/Hangman/releases/tag/v1.0) under this repository and download Hangman.zip.
 Unzip the file and you will see an executable under folder Hangman126.
 Double click the executable and enjoy the game!

 ## Preview
 ![snap1](https://github.com/linknacro/Hangman126/blob/master/fantastic-finale-Link-nacro/screenshots/snap1.PNG)